-Performance in this course will be evaluated through four homework assignments.
-Homework assignments are due (to Blackboard) as outlined in the Course Schedule below.
-The HW assignments will be a pain in the ass, but highly educational.
+Performance in this course will be evaluated through four brief homework assignments.
+Homework assignments are due (to Canvas) as outlined in the Course Schedule below.
+The HW assignments will be annoying but highly educational.
 I strongly recommend you begin work on the homework assignments as soon as they are handed out rather than waiting until shortly before the due date.
 This will allow you enough time to complete the homework and an opportunity to ask questions in class or during my office hours and still turn the assignment in on time.
 Late assignments will only be accepted with prior permission, and no late assignments will be accepted after graded assignments have been returned to the class.